 Because it actually helps us grow further.
 Because it’s increasingly necessary in the modern world.
 Because if we’re in the minority, we’d want to be included as well.
 Perhaps most importantly, because it’s the right thing to do.

 Being inclusive is challenging, but worth it.

 I’m reminded of an older African American I knew long ago when I first started at the University of Hawaii.

-Earl R. was not long to live, but I knew him a little in his final years.
-He was a career pilot for the USAF, and we met in a religion course he audited.
+*Earl R. was not long to live, but I knew him a little in his final years.
+He was an African American career pilot for the USAF, and we met in a religion course he audited.
 Growing up in Hawaii, with so few Africans on the islands and so far from the mainland, we learned far more island/Asian history than continental history; and little about slavery.
-But in the course, civil rights and affirmative action came up, where earl shared his knowledge and experiences.
+But in the course, civil rights and affirmative action came up, where Earl shared his knowledge and experiences.
 He talked about helping drive boycotters during the Montgomery bus boycotts.

 More relevant, in the section on affirmative action, he talked about the US Air Force’s program to raise its percentage of African Americans pilots.
 The program was executed well.
 First, the service asked, “What percentage of pilots should be African American?”
 Surely not the same percentage of African American in the general population, because being a pilot required a high education, great eyesight, other physical attributes, etc. So, what percentage of African Americans meet those requirements?
 They found it was about 3%.
 Ok, so now they had a goal!
 Next, what percentage of USAF pilots were African Americans at that time?
 Only about 1%.